Don’t Aim for Interesting Data. Insist on Actionable Data.

 - answering very specific questions

-An average sales user doesn’t need to know everything.
-However, they often have a burning need to know on a Monday morning what happened last week, what current bookings are, and how their forecast changed last week to today so they can begin to manage that.
+An average sales user doesn’t need to know everything, they just need us to turn our data into actionable insights.
+For example, they often have a burning need to know on a Monday morning what happened last week, what current bookings are, and how their forecast changed last week to today so they can begin to manage that.
 What's dropped out?
 What's dropped in?
 Not hugely difficult questions to answer, but highly personalized.
 By providing them these details in a weekly push to their phone, we’re driving real engagement because the data is so relevant.

 Now that we've done this with the sales team, we're starting to do it with our services team, too.
 For service users, questions are more along the lines of: